FAQ & DIY Troubleshooting

 There may be other electricians who will work on these, but Current Electric Systems will not.
 If you do find an electrician willing to work on one of these panels, please ensure that a permit is pulled and inspected by a state approved electrical inspector – it is a potentially dangerous situation.

-Most home owner insurance companies will discount policy when you update these panels.
+Most homeowner insurance companies will discount a policy when you update these panels.
 Ask your insurance agent for information about discounts for service changes.

 In 2020, new requirements are coming for Arc Fault Circuit Interrupter (AFCI) protections.
 AFCIs are designed to detect and respond to potentially dangerous electrical arc faults, protecting homes from electric fires.